ntsmk/voicemail-urgency-detection/README.md

 - Analyze transcriptions using NLP to detect urgency.
 - Train a custom model with Google Vertex AI.
 - Build an API endpoint using Flask or FastAPI to serve predictions.

 ---

+## 🧠 Why I am building this?

+This project was inspired by the need to triage customer voicemails quickly and efficiently in IT service environments especially **after work hours**.

+---